lars-t-hansen/flatjs/SPEC.md

 outer structure that contains the fields of the nested struct.
 No struct may in this way include itself.

-No field may be named with the name of an operator: set, at, setAt, ref, add, sub, and, or, xor, compareExchange, loadWhenEqual, loadWhenNotEqual, expectUpdate, or notify.
+No field may be named with the name of an operator: get, set, at, setAt, ref, add, sub, and, or, xor, compareExchange, loadWhenEqual, loadWhenNotEqual, expectUpdate, or notify.